aiXander/CLIP_assisted_data_labeling/README.md

 	- subcrop2 (to detect blurry images and zoomed-in details)

 ### _2_remove_duplicates.py
-Specify a cosine-similarity threshold and remove duplicate images from the dataset
+Specify a cosine-similarity threshold and remove duplicate images from the dataset.
+This currently only works on max ~10k imgs at a time (due to the quadratic memory requirement of the all-to-all distance matrix) but the script randomly shuffles all imgs, so if you run this a few times that should get most of the duplicates!

 ### _3_label_images.py
 This script only works on a single image folder with no subfolders!